stillmattwest/node_lessons_2021/npm_and_express.md

 Our application has come a long way in a short time.
 We went from a single JavaScript file to a full application with dependencies, middleware, and a folder for static files.
 Our application can now respond to multiple routes with unique responses for each.

-Coming up, we'll learn about a few more essential modules for Node applications and we'll learn about processing user data in our requests using either request parameters and form data.
+Coming up, we'll learn about a few handy modules for our applications, and more about Express **routing**.